ElementsProject/lightning/doc/lightningd-config.5.md

 You can instead use *addr* to override this (eg. to change the port), or precisely control where to bind and what to announce with the *bind-addr* and *announce-addr* options.
-These will **disable** the *autolisten* logic, so you must specifiy exactly what you want!
+These will **disable** the *autolisten* logic, so you must specify exactly what you want!

 * **addr**=*\[IPADDRESS\[:PORT\]\]|autotor:TORIPADDRESS\[:SERVICEPORT\]\[/torport=TORPORT\]|statictor:TORIPADDRESS\[:SERVICEPORT\]\[/torport=TORPORT\]\[/torblob=\[blob\]\]|HOSTNAME\[:PORT\]*